mozilla/firefox-translations-training/docs/training-guide.md

 ```
 - Use some datasets for validation while training (`datasets.devtest` section) and others for evaluation (`datasets.test`).
 - Flores dataset is available for 100 languages, so it's always a good idea to add `flores_dev` for validation and `flores_devtest` for the final evaluation of the model.
+- Some OPUS and mtdata datasets provide dev and devtest versions, so it's a good idea to add them to evaluation.
 - Make sure that training, validation and evaluation datasets are different.

 ```